nxtreaming/socks-to-http-proxy/README.md

 - Adjust `--conn-per-ip` to reflect your multi-tenant policy and upstream capacity.

+### Implementation notes (stability)

+- RAII buffer management: pooled buffers are automatically returned on scope exit, including error and early-return paths.
+This reduces memory churn and avoids leaks when many tunnels are opened/closed.
+- Per-IP connection limiting: enforcement uses an atomic check-and-increment under a single lock to prevent races that could temporarily exceed the configured cap.

 ## Traffic Statistics

 - Per-port cumulative byte counters (RX from client, TX to client)